Matex600/Warhammer-Quiz/README.md

 * color: #00008B; for when the user hovers over a button as well as an underline to help the user with cursor location.
 * color: #000000; I chose this colour for text inside the gold game areas to improve readability.#
 * I have primarily used Hex for my colour scheme but to reach the effect for my background I used rgba also.
+* All the colours have been chosen to fit with the theme I am going for as well as having high accessibility.

 ![Eightshapes Contrast Grid](assets/readme-files/Contrast-Grid-P2.png)